evoldoers/machineboss/README.md

 ### Encode binary data as non-repeating DNA

-This example implements the DNA storage code of [Goldman _et al_](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3672958/).
+This example implements a DNA storage code very similar to that of [Goldman _et al_](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3672958/).

 To encode we use beam search (`--beam-encode`).
 We could also use prefix search, but beam search is generally much faster: